gwalkey/SSAS_DW_Logins/Project_Code/1_On_Central_Server/04_SQL_Agent_Jobs/setup.md

-Install each SQL Agent JOb using SSMS
+Install each SQL Agent Job using SSMS

 The first job, [Server Trace - Step 1 - Truncate Work Tables - Daily - 0001.sql] is on a midnight 0000 Schedule